lkuper/lvar-examples/README.md

     race to write different values to an `IVar`, raising a `multiple put` error.

-  * `repeated-write-ivar.hs`: An example of the limitations of `IVar`s.
+  * `repeated-3-ivar.hs`: An example of the limitations of `IVar`s.
     Two threads race to write the same value to an `IVar`, raising a `multiple put` error.

-  * `repeated-write-lvar.hs`: Two threads race to write the same value to an `LVar`, resulting in a program that deterministically prints that one value.
+  * `repeated-3-lvar.hs`: Two threads race to write the same value to an `LVar`, resulting in a program that deterministically prints that one value.

   * `repeated-write-lvar-wrong.hs`: Two threads race to write _conflicting_ values to an `LVar`, resulting in a program that